richidubey/Simple-Minimalistic-Academic-Portfolio/README.md

 # Simple-Minimalistic-Academic-Portfolio
 A free Simple, Minimalistic, Zen inspired responsive (looks beautiful on all types of devices) Academic Portfolio that can easily be hosted on github pages.

-This is what it looks like: richidubey.github.io.
+This is what it looks like: [Richi Dubey's Portfolio](richidubey.github.io).

 ## How to set up github pages for this theme
 1. Create a new github repository with the name '\<yourusername\>.github.io' with a README file - which would help you to clone it.
 For example, I would have to create a repository named 'richidubey​​.github.​io'.
 To find your user name, goto www.github.com and click your user profile in the top right corner of the page.